Sleeping Venus (Delvaux)

-Sleeping Venus (La Vénus endormie) is a 1944 painting by Paul Delvaux.
+Sleeping Venus (La Vénus endormie) is a 1944 painting by the Belgian artist Paul Delvaux.
 It depicts a reclining Venus surrounded by anguished people at a town square with classical buildings.
 It was painted in Brussels while the city was bombed during World War II and Delvaux wanted to contrast the psychological drama of the moment with the calm Venus.
 The painting has been in the collection of Tate in London since 1957.

 Subject and composition

 Sleeping Venus depicts a town square flanked by classical buildings at night.
 To the right is a building with two horses' heads, based on decorations from the old Cirque Royal in Brussels, and at the back is a closed temple or temple-like building.
 The square is populated by several nude women with their arms stretched out as in desperation; in the foreground a woman enters from the right with an upset expression, and several women gesture while on their knees.
 To the left at the front are a standing skeleton and a clothed dressmaker's dummy.
 Dominating the picture at the front is a chaise longue in Empire style where a nude Venus figure reclines with closed eyes and her hands behind her head.
 Sleeping Venus is painted in oil on canvas and has the dimensions 172.7 × 199.1 cm.
 It is signed "P. DELVAUX / 11-44".